NextCenturyCorporation/neon-dash/README.md

 #### Assumptions

 - The UI (Neon Dashboard) runs on port 80.
-- The Neon Server runs on port 8090.
+- The NUCLEUS Data Server runs on port 8090.
 You don't need to worry about this unless you have another application running on port 8090.
 - Elasticsearch runs on port 9200.

 *Note: If you need to change any of the above ports, update the `docker-compose.yml` and `nginx.conf` files in the `neon-dash-internal` repository as needed.*